 The research conducted at the Geothermal Open Laboratory is aimed at gaining better understanding of underground heat transfer and flow phenomena for reducing technical risks of geothermal energy.
 It is an open access laboratory, modeled after open-source software.

 The Geothermal Open Laboratory is used to measure the thermal and hydraulic properties of geological materials.
-The results of the analyses are recorded in a database on the thermal and hydraulic properties of different types of rock and on Google Sheets three years later.
+The results of the analyses are recorded in a database on the thermal and hydraulic properties of different types of rock available on the Web three years after the analyses.

 The Open Geothermal Laboratory is equipped with:

 All this equipment is complementary to the INRS CT scanner and can be used together to combine infrared scanning and X-ray techniques, a first for a geothermal lab.

 Independent and collaborative use of the lab’s equipment under the supervision of INRS staff is encouraged.
 Access to the lab is similar in spirit to open source software.